QiSheng918/ur_force_control/README.md

 * *gravity_compensate* is the package to perform gravity_compensate.
 Use least squares to identify parameters of end effector and eliminate the influence of end effector because of gravity

-* *test* is the package of test someting like yaml_file write or poe method to get robot pose
+* *ur_control_test* is the package of test someting like yaml_file write or poe method to get robot pose

 * *ur_modern_driver* is the ros driver package of ur robot